-Prior to establishing a law practice, Musick engaged in "newspaper and journalistic work", being the editor of the Jackson Times.
+Prior to establishing his law practice, Musick engaged in "newspaper and journalistic work", being the editor of the Jackson Times.
 He began the practice of his profession in that city and in 1911 was elected as City Attorney of Jackson, serving in that capacity from 1912-13.
-In November 1917 he was elected to the Kentucky State House of Representatives from the counties of Breathitt, Lee and Magoffin and during the 1918-20 term served on the committees on the Geological Survey, Juvenile Courts and Children's Homes, Retrenchment and Reform, Legislative Redistricting and Suffrage and Elections.
+In November 1917 he was elected to the Kentucky State House of Representatives from the counties of Breathitt, Lee, and Magoffin and during the 1918-20 term served on the committees on the Geological Survey, Juvenile Courts and Children's Homes, Retrenchment and Reform, Legislative Redistricting, and Suffrage and Elections.

 A member of the Elks and Knights of Pythias Lodges, Ryland Musick continued to advance politically during his time in the legislature, being an unsuccessful candidate for Kentucky State Attorney General in the 1919 Democratic primary.
 Profiled in the July 26, 1919 edition of the Kentucky Irish American, Musick was touted as a "lawyer of ability" and: